CygnusRavus/Science-Python-Projects/README.md

 # Science-Python-Projects
 Python projects for educational purposes.
 The difficulty rating considers both the prerequisite knowledge needed, as well as the level of computational thinking required.
+The goal is for the student to learn more about python applications, as well as some interesting science

 Arranged in order of increasing difficulty.